sathytrench/ryder-road/README.md

 This is a WIP light frontend built on top of the Airtable API, meant to be an index of a client's collection of rare books and ephemera.

-There is littlelocal development you can do without having access to environment variables, but I wanted this code to be open source reference for anyone who might be trying to figure out how to fetch data from Airtable.
+There is little local development you can do without having access to environment variables, but I wanted this code to be open source reference for anyone who might be trying to figure out how to fetch data from Airtable.